Dogs show themselves in a variety of paths depending on their mood.

 The wounds on your dog are licked by them.
-And they will eagerly lick your wounds as well.
+And they will eagerly lick your injuries as well.
 Even they lick other dogs’ ears.
 Mainly It’s a simple way for them to express their affection for you.
 You can tell they are worried about you.

-Licking one’s wounds is a natural reflex for almost all creatures, involving humans.
+Licking one’s wounds is a natural reflex for almost all creatures involving humans.
 Have any of you ever cut your finger and popped it into your mouth to see what would happen next?
 You most likely did it without even realizing what you’re doing.

 For cleaning debris, people have cleaning solutions.
 When it comes to cleaning a wound.
 Dogs have no further option except to lick maintained.

 Over-licking by a dog may lead to infection and further injury.
 Over-licking by a dog may lead to illness and additional damage.
 Unavoidably, a few dogs are a little too exuberant.
 But exuberant dogs can be calmed too.

 Dog saliva has long been believed to have medicinal powers by practitioners of traditional treatment.